JakeSteam/blog-personal/_posts/2023-10-27-idle-iktah-android-game.md

 * **You are semi-immortal**.
 So long as you don't get one-hit, you can survive any damage since your character can eat multiple fish per turn.
 This means a fish that heals 1 is just a useful as one that heals 10, so long as you don't run out!
 * **Hang on to rarer things**.
 Since you level skills separately, you'll pretty often gain a non-common item that seems to have no purpose.
 Hang onto it, you'll wish you had it later on!
 * **Claim Mastery Potion ASAP**.
 If you've paid for the ad-free experience, your Mastery Potion is available every 20 hours.
 This timer starts when you claim it, so make sure to do this as soon as it is available.
-* **Partner / trader preview is scrollable**.
-If you use a dugout to force a specific trader to appear, you can see 4 of their items as a preview.
-This can actually be scrolled down to see ALL their items!

 ## Screenshots